Blue Theme Orange Theme Green Theme Red Theme

 System administrators can use System.DirectoryServices to automate tasks to manage network resources in the directory, such as users and computers and also to build applications that search, create, or modify objects in a directory.

-You can develop a lot of business objects for accessing the Active Directory, leveraging any application which needs the platform as its main database and for publishing objects in enterprise network.
+You can develop many business objects for accessing the Active Directory, leveraging any application that needs the platform as its main database and for publishing objects in an enterprise network.

-In listing 1, it's illustrated an example of the definition of a business object whose behavior is interacting with the AD and change the password for a particular user.
+Listing 1 illustrates an example of the definition of a business object whose behavior is interacting with the AD and that changes the password for a specific user.
 The contract is specified in the IADPasswdManager interface and the implementation resides in the ADPasswdManager class.

-As you can see in the code the AD is Transaction Processing System, the operation runs atomically as logic unit of work, and if everything is OK, you commit the changes otherwise roll back to the previous consistent state.
-See the method CommitChanges in highlighted silver.
+As you can see in the code the AD is Transaction Processing System, the operation runs atomically as a logical unit of work, and if everything is OK, you commit the changes otherwise roll back to the previous consistent state.
+See the method CommitChanges highlighted in silver.

 using System;